iggredible/Learn-Vim/ch01_starting_vim.md

 vim --version
 ```

-This flag tells you the Vim version and all available features marked with either `+` or `.` Some of these features in this guide require certain features to be available.
+This flag tells you the Vim version and all available features marked with either `+` or `-` Some of these features in this guide require certain features to be available.
 For example, you will explore Vim's command-line history in chapter 15 with the `:history` command.
 Your Vim needs to have `+cmdline_history` feature for the command to work.

-This may sound like a lot of work, but the popular Vim downloads should have all the necessary features.
-In my Mac, the Vim version that I installed from `brew install vim` has all the features I need.
+This may sound like a lot of work, but the popular Vim downloads should have all the necessary features included in the build.
+In my Mac, the Vim version that I installed from `brew install vim` has all the key features I need.

 Alternatively, to see the version information from *inside* Vim, you can also run this command: